-We had revenues of \$255,000 in the quarter ended March 31, 2019, but we had negative operating cash flows of \$2.0 million.
-Our cash balance was \$1.1 million as of March 31, 2019, and our accounts payable and accrued expenses were an aggregate \$1.2 million.
+We had revenues of \$541,000 in the period ended June 30, 2019, but we had negative operating cash flows of \$4,045,000.
+Our cash balance was \$70,000 as of June 30, 2019, and our accounts payable and accrued expenses were an aggregate \$4,574,000.
 Additionally, the debt agreements the Company entered into in 2018 and 2019 are all due within one year.
-A total of \$4,078,561 principal balances are due under such agreements between September 2019 and February 2020.
+This includes secured convertible notes with a remaining principal balance of \$2,183,000, which are due on September 28, 2019.
+Including interest and premiums upon repayment, the full repayment of these notes would require payments of \$2,877,000.
+An additional \$1,895,000 in principal amount of promissory notes are due in February 2020.
 We are currently incurring negative operating cash flows.
-Although we are attempting to curtail our expenses, there is no guarantee that we will be able to reduce these expenses significantly, and expenses for some periods may be higher as we prepare our product for broader sales, increase our sales efforts and maintain adequate inventories.

-We will require additional funding to finance operating expenses of our STREAMWAY business to invest in our sales organization and new product development and to pursue sales in the international marketplace.
-We have committed significant capital and management resources to develop our CRO business and other new business areas, and we intend to continue to devote significant management resources to new businesses.
+We have committed significant capital and management resources to develop our CRO business and other new business areas, and we intend to continue to devote significant management resources to the Helomics business and other new businesses in this market.
+We have significantly decreased our salary and benefits expenses, particularly in our Skyline Medical business unit through reductions in personnel and other measures.
+We continue to focus on reducing expenses.
 Our businesses will need to generate significant more revenue for the Company to sufficiently fund its operations without external financing.
 There is no assurance that we will be successful in raising sufficient capital, and the terms of any such financing will be dilutive to our stockholders.
 We may also acquire technologies or companies by issuing stock or other equity securities rather than or in addition to payment of cash, which may have the result of diluting the investment of our stockholders.
 Further, the energy and resources of our officers and personnel are being substantially diverted to these new lines of business, which are unproven.
-If these businesses are unsuccessful or require too great of a financial investment to be profitable, our business may fail regardless of the level of success of our STREAMWAY business.

-If necessary, we will attempt to raise these funds through equity or debt financing, alternative offerings or other means.
-If we are successful in securing adequate funding we plan to make significant capital or equipment investments, and we will also continue to make human resource additions over the next 12 months.
-Such additional financing may be dilutive to existing stockholders, and there is no assurance that such financing will be available upon acceptable terms.
+We will attempt to raise these funds through equity or debt financing that may include public offerings, private placements, alternative offerings or other means.
+The public offerings may include sales through our shelf registration statement on Form S-3, with which we have raised approximately \$2.1 million in net proceeds in early 2019.
+We are currently permitted to raise up to approximately \$4.2 million in additional gross proceeds under this shelf registration statement in public offerings, subject to market factors and other limitations.
+If we are successful in securing adequate funding, we plan to make significant capital or equipment investments, and we will also continue to make human resource additions in Helomics over the next 12 months.
 If such financing or adequate funds from operations are not available, we will be forced to limit our business activities, which will have a material adverse effect on our results of operations and financial condition.